ATLAS-B28/ATLAS-B28/ReadMe.md

 ## 🔭 Currently Working on

 - 🚀 Learning Java based Full Stack Software Development
-  - Build CLI project in Java by utilizing native libraries for file and I/O operations.
+  - Built a CLI project in Java by utilizing native libraries for file and I/O operations.
   - Exploring Spring and its components like Spring Security, Spring Data, etc to understand better how to build Java-based scalable backends.
   - Diving into MySQL for efficient and scalable database management.